Is Your Vision Suffering from Cataracts?

 Will I be asleep during surgery?

-General anesthesia is unnecessary for routine cataract surgery.
-Nearly all cataract surgery can be done by putting only the area operated on (local) to sleep.
+General anesthesia or “being put to sleep” is unnecessary for routine cataract surgery.
+Nearly all cataract surgery can be done by numbing only the area that will be operated on.
 For this reason, we use a local anesthesia with sedation (twilight).
-Most patients do not experience pain.
+Most patients do not experience significant pain.

 Will I be able to see the surgery?